A study showed how positive reinforcement improved student behaviour

 Who would have thought that by increasing levels of positive reinforcement office referrals for inappropriate behaviour would reduce?

-- Interactions between teachers and students became more positive improving the relationships.
 John Gottman, the relationship expert, uses the ratio of positive to negative interactions as an indicator of the health of a relationship.
 Say YES As Often As Possible

-- When teachers increased the ratio of positive to negative feedback, the climate of the classroom became more positive, enhancing students’ sense of belonging creating a flow on effect to student behaviour.
+When teachers increased the ratio of positive to negative feedback, the climate in the classroom became more positive, enhancing students’ sense of belonging creating a flow on effect to student behaviour.

-- When teachers were more focused on the positive behaviour, it increased in intensity and frequency.
+When teachers were more focused on the positive behaviour, it (the positive behaviour) increased in intensity and frequency.

-Let’s focus on what students are doing well and let them know!
+Let’s focus on student’s positive behaviour and let them know!